JerryWGaston/ArkansasLITAirportAnalysis/README.md

 ## Key Findings:
 - Southwest Airlines Co emerged as the most frequently chosen airline, with a total of 1228 flights recorded between October 2022 and March 2023.
-- American Airlines experienced the longest average departure delay, with an average delay of 15.01 minutes per flight.
+- American Airlines experienced the longest average arrival delay, with an average delay of 15.01 minutes per flight.
 On the other hand, Southwest Airlines, despite having the highest number of flights, had the shortest departure delay, averaging -0.41 minutes per flight, indicating a tendency to depart earlier than scheduled.
+- Delta Airlines consistently arrives ahead of schedule with an average delay of just -0.88 minutes per flight, indicating their flights frequently arrived early.
+On the other hand, American Airlines faced longer arrival delays, with an average delay of 15.01 minutes per flight.
+- Despite a significant number of flights, Southwest Airlines had the shortest departure delay among major carriers at a mere 9.62 minutes per flight.
+In contrast, American Airlines encountered more challenges in this area, experiencing the longest departure delays with an average of 23.22 minutes per flight.
 - The state of Georgia was the most frequently visited, with a total of 1154 flights recorded to and from the state.
 - December 2022 witnessed the highest number of flights out of the six-month period, with a total of 505 flights.
 This peak in flight activity during December is likely attributable to the holiday season.